 We use the information we collect to customise our services for you, including providing recommendations, personalised content and customised search results.
+For example,

-For example, Security Check-Up provides security tips adapted to how you use Google products.
+Security Check-Up provides security tips adapted to how you use Google products.
 And Google Play uses information such as apps that you've already installed and videos that you've watched on YouTube to suggest new apps you might like.

 Depending on your settings, we may also show you personalised ads based on your interests.
-For example, if you search for 'mountain bikes', you may see an ad for sports equipment when you're browsing a site that shows ads served by Google.
-You can control what information we use to show you ads by visiting your Ad Settings in My Ad Centre.
+For example, if you search for 'mountain bikes', you may see ads for sports equipment on YouTube.
+You can control what information we use to show you ads by visiting your ad settings in My Ad Centre.